w3c/cogai/WebNNM/README.md

 **Localization and Spatial Tasks**: These models are often used in computer vision, e.g. _object detection_ to place bounding boxes around each of the faces in a crowd, _semantic segmentation_ to label each pixel in an image, e.g. grass, road, car, sign, building, sky etc., and _instance segmentation_ to distinguish between individual objects of a given type, e.g. Sheep1, Sheep2, Dog1, etc.

 **Generative and Sequential Tasks**: These models can use prompts to generate text, images and music etc. Sequence to sequence models are often used to translate from say English to French.
-The models can involve autoregressive generation for sequences, transformers and diffusion algorithms that progressively turn noise into images.
+The models can involve autoregressive generation for sequences, along with transformers and diffusion algorithms that progressively turn noise into images.

 **Predictive and Regression Tasks**: These models output continuous numerical values, e.g. estimating the market value of a house, and various forms of time-series forecasting, as well as estimating counts, e.g. the number of people in a crowd.